 - Italy (Learn how Italy celebrates the Eve of the Epiphany through the tale of La Befana)

-- The American Adventure (Meet jolly ole St. Nick AKA Santa Claus)
+- Santa Claus at the Odyssey Pavilion (Meet jolly ole St. Nick AKA Santa Claus)

 - Japan (Learn about the Daruma doll and Japanese culture for the New Year)

 - Morocco (Listen to festive band play their own holiday music)

 - Between Morocco and France (Learn about the Hanukkah celebrations across the globe)

 - France (Listen to Père Noël speak on the Magic of Christmas)

 - United Kingdom (Learn about the holiday traditions of the U.K. from Father Christmas)